Pennines

 The Pennines (/ˈpɛnaɪnz/), also known as the Pennine Chain or Pennine Hills, are an upland range mainly located in Northern England.
 Sometimes described as the "backbone of England" because of its length and position, the range runs from Derbyshire and Staffordshire in the north of the Midlands to Northumberland in North East England.
 From the Tyne Gap in the north, the range extends south through the North Pennines, Yorkshire Dales, South Pennines, and Peak District to end near the valley of the River Trent.
 The Border Moors and Cheviot Hills, which lie beyond the Tyne Gap, are included in some definitions of the range.

 The range is divided into two by the Aire Gap, a wide pass formed by the valleys of the rivers Aire and Ribble.
-There are several spurs off the main Pennine range east into Greater Manchester and Lancashire, comprising the Rossendale Fells, West Pennine Moors, and Bowland Fells.
+There are several spurs off the main Pennine range west into Greater Manchester and Lancashire, comprising the Rossendale Fells, West Pennine Moors, and Bowland Fells.
 The Howgill Fells and Orton Fells in Cumbria are also sometimes considered to be Pennine spurs.
 The Pennines are an important water catchment area, with numerous reservoirs in the head streams of the river valleys.

 Most of the range is protected by national parks and national landscapes (formerly Areas of Outstanding Natural Beauty).
 Running north to south, and including the Cheviots, the range is within Northumberland National Park, the North Pennines National Landscape, the Yorkshire Dales National Park, Nidderdale National Landscape, the Forest of Bowland National Landscape, and the Peak District National Park.
 The only significant unprotected area is that between Skipton and Marsden.

 Britain's oldest long-distance footpath, the 268-mile (429 km) Pennine Way, runs along most of the Pennines.